svn2github/dotnetzip/Readme.txt

 Using the Zip Class Library: The Basics
 ----------------------------------------

-Check the examples included in the source package, or in the class reference documentation in the .CHM file, for code that illustrates how to read and write zip files.
-The simplest way to create a ZIP file looks like this:
+First, there are examples included in the source package, and in the class reference documentation in the .CHM file, and on the web.
+These examples illustrate how to read and write zip files, with all the various features.
+The examples here are just the basics.

+The main type you will use to fiddle with zip files is the ZipFile class.
+Full name: Ionic.Zip.ZipFile.
+You use this to create, read, or update zip files.

+The simplest way to create a ZIP file in C# looks like this:

       using(ZipFile zip= new ZipFile())
       {